1934 California gubernatorial election

 The 1934 California gubernatorial election was held on November 6, 1934.
-Held in the midst of the Great Depression, the 1934 election was amongst the most controversial in the state's political history, pitting conservative Republican Frank Merriam against former Socialist Party member turned Democrat Upton Sinclair, author of The Jungle.
-A strong third party challenge came from Progressive Raymond L. Haight, a Los Angeles lawyer campaigning for the political center.
-Much of the campaign's emphasis was directed at Sinclair's EPIC movement, proposing interventionist reforms to cure the state's ailing economy.
+Incumbent governor Frank Merriam was re-elected to a second term in office over Upton Sinclair and Raymond L. Haight.
+Held in the midst of the Great Depression, the 1934 election was amongst the most controversial in the state's political history.
+Much of the campaign's emphasis was directed at Sinclair's End Poverty in California movement, proposing interventionist reforms to cure the state's ailing economy.
 Merriam, who had recently assumed the governorship following the death of James Rolph, characterized Sinclair's proposal as a step towards communism.